SAP-samples/teched2022-DA160/exercises/ex03/README.md

 8. Enter the following details for the Business Purpose:<br><ul><li>Description - This is the table for the Sales Transactions</li><li>Tags - Sales transaction, Revenue, transactions<br>

 :bulb: **Tip:** </p>
-Please note, that when entering the Tags, you have to enter each tag individually for now and you can’t enter multiple tags separated by comma right now.
+Please note, that when entering the <strong>Tags</strong>, you have to enter each tag individually for now and you can’t enter multiple tags separated by comma right now.

 9. Scroll down to the area Columns (you can also use the tabs in the page header for navigation).
 Here you